 Ideas:

-Pro-tip: when choosing a game, keep in mind the duration, the number of players and the age requirement.
-For example, a giant chess set might look nice on the lawn but it can take over an hour to play and the rules can be complicated for kids.
+Pro-tip: When choosing a game, keep in mind the length of play, the number of players, and the age requirements.
+For example, a giant chess set might look impressive on the lawn, but a full game can last over an hour and the rules may be too complicated for younger kids.

 4. Bouncy Castle

-Bouncy castles are a popular choice as they can easily be rented for a day.
-Just be aware that some of your adult’s guests will be dying to try bouncing as well.
-Choose a castle accordingly… (And take pictures!)
+Bouncy castles are always a hit at weddings as they can easily be rented for the day.
+Just be prepared for some of your adult guests to want a go as well!
+Choose a castle size accordingly and make sure you capture a few photos.

-Pro-tip: keep in mind the noise from the air fan.
-It might not be huge but it’s worth placing the castle slightly further away.
+Pro-tip: Keep in mind the noise from the air fan.
+It isn’t very loud, but it’s best to place the castle a little further away from the main seating or dining area.

 5. Carnival games

-Carnival games are ideal for younger kids.
-However, they do require adult supervision.
-Consider hiring a minder or an entertainer for the job.
+Carnival games are ideal for younger kids, but they do require adult supervision.
+Consider hiring a minder or an entertainer to run them so parents can relax.

-1. Have a separate stand with the game(s) and let the kids approach the stand to play.
+- Have a separate stand with the games so children can wander over and play.

-2. Plan a series of games (4 or 5 should be plenty) and get the kids to play each in turn.
+- Plan a series of games (four or five is plenty) and get the kids to play each one in turn.

-The best option will depend on the number of kids you have and the amount of space you are provided with.
+The best option will depend on the number of children and the space available.

 Ideas: